Kube-Framework/Kube/GUIDELINE.md

 ## Error handling

 ### Exceptions
-Kube Framework doesn't use exception but made to behave correctly with code that may throw everywhere **but NO in a destructor**.
+Kube Framework doesn't use exception but made to behave correctly with code that may throw everywhere **but NOT in a destructor**.